gore-ez-knee/awesome-scripts/elastic-quickstart-bare-metal/README.md

 ### **To-Do**
 - Automatically detect OS and deploy accordingly.
 Need to get better at installing the 'tar.gz' files of Elasticsearch/Kibana
-- Set this all up with Docker/Docker-Compose
+- Set this all up with Docker/Docker-Compose (Getting close)
 - Allow for older installs, but will need to configure TLS for those older versions of Elasticsearch/Kibana
-- Find a better way to automatically stand up a fleet-server.
-Could probably install a stand-alone agent with a conf file and instantiate it as a Fleet Server and link it to Elasticsearch/Kibana.
-I'll have to play around with it more.

 If you would like to setup up a single stack quick and painlessly, I threw all of the commands into a script.
 Being that I installed this on a Debian/Ubuntu server, the script has been setup to install **Debian packages only**.
 Also this only works for Elastic version 8.0.0+ because Elastic v8 automatically creates TLS certificates for Elasticsearch communication and I haven't put checks in to create and update Elasticsearch should someone want to install an older version.